sbsce/cyubeVR-VoxelAPI-Modding/README.md

 # Overview of how the VoxelAPI works

 The way the cyubeVR VoxelAPI works is that there are several `Event_` functions automatically called by the game for any loaded VoxelAPI mod.
 You put in your own code in one (or multiple) of those `Event_` functions, and you are able to call functions interacting with the game, like `SetBlock` or `GetBlock`.
+The coordinate system is Z-Up.

 These are the `Event_` functions currently available to be used: